Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 PIRATES OF THE CARIBBEAN (10/10)

-Pirates of the Caribbean is another legendary Disney World dark ride that takes guests through a number of elaborate pirate scenes.
+Pirates of the Caribbean is another legendary Disney World dark ride that takes guests through a number of whimsical pirate scenes.
 It does have a couple of small drops, but the real draw of the ride is the set.
 This water ride inspired the Pirates of the Caribbean movies, which in turn inspired the ride’s renovation.
-See how many Captain Jack Sparrow’s you can find on the ride.
+See how many Captain Jack Sparrow’s you can find on this one.

 BIG THUNDER MOUNTAIN RAILROAD (9/10)